VandenkerckhoveJesse/Axxes.SkiSimulation.Templates/CSharp/README.md

 ### Example of an algorithm
 In the image beneath you find an example of a possible algorithm.
 With conditional statements, it is possible to calculate what the best next action is.
 ![Example of algorithm](/img/Example_Csharp.PNG)

-## Visualisation of your algorithm
+## Run you algorithm
 When you are ready with writing the best algorithm ever, you can test it.
 Just run **Docker-compose up** and you will find de result in the web folder.
+*Make sure the docker has access to your C:.
+You can find how to do it in the root README.*

 ## LETS GO!

-Welcome